Realistic expectations for infant and toddler sleep

 Preparing for baby resource front cover.
 A picture of a baby being held by their parents, who are smiling

-Many parents find infant and toddler sleep challenging and it’s common to wonder whether they need to do more to support healthy sleeping patterns.
+Many parents find infant and toddler sleep challenging, and it’s common to wonder whether we need to do more to support healthy sleeping patterns.

-When a child does not meet these expectations, it is easy to believe they have a sleep problem which can cause unnecessary family stress.
+When a child does not meet these expectations, it is easy to believe they have a sleep problem, which can cause unnecessary family stress.
+That stress, and the reduced confidence associated with it may harm parental mental health.
 Understanding normal infant sleep can reduce stress and overwhelm, and support close, loving relationships.

 What is normal baby sleep?